VirtoCommerce/vc-module-event-bus/docs/index.md

 }
 ```

-### Configure subscriptions
+### Configuring Subscriptions

-Subscription is a rule, that specifies which events should be catched and forwarded to a selected provider connection.
-Also you can translate event body to fit payload needs of a provider.
+Subscription is a rule that specifies which events should be caught and forwarded to a selected provider connection.
+You can also translate the event body to fit the payload needs of a provider.

-**Subscription options data structure**
+#### Subscription Options Data Structure

 Example:
 ```json